 Questions to Ask Before Signing a Lease

-Before you sign a lease, make sure you and your budget can support all the expenses associated with renting your new place.
-And remember to carefully review the terms of the lease so you know what you are on the hook for—financially.
+Before signing a lease, make sure you and your budget can support all the expenses associated with renting your new place.
+Remember to carefully review all documents so you know what you are on the hook for — financially.

 Find out the average cost of rent and deposits in the areas you will be looking to move and start saving before the big day.
 Move-in costs generally include:

 First month’s rent (sometimes the last month’s too)

 A security deposit